-Case #9: A study is designed to assess the comprehension and retention in adults, of information found in public health announcements.
+Case #9: A study is designed to evaluate different types of printed public health announcements to identify the best designs for ensuring comprehension and retention of information in adults.
 Two printed announcements will be designed with identical information.
 One of the announcements will have a picture of a physician in a white coat showing his/her name and credentials (MD) and the other will not include the picture of the physician.
 Visitors to public libraries will be selected at random and asked to read one of the announcements and then to take a short survey assessing their comprehension and information retention.
 Is this study a clinical trial?

-- The study involves human subjects. - Subjects are prospectively assigned to an intervention. - The study does not identify a health-related biomedical or behavioral outcome.
+- The study involves human subjects. - Subjects are prospectively assigned to an intervention (reading a specific announcement). - The study does not identify a health-related biomedical or behavioral outcome.
+The study is about understanding and remembering the content of the announcement, rather than affecting the health of the readers.